jarosado0911/ug4Projects/README.md

 make: *** [Makefile:156: all] Error 2
 ```
 You can disregard this error, `tetgen` execuate is still built in `bin` folder.
-- If you plan on using `tetrahedralize` then you will need to comment out the line that the error is occuring, I tried this and it appears to work now.
+- If you plan on using `tetrahedralize` then you will need to comment out the line that the error is referencing, I tried this and it appears to work now.

+## Add SuperLU Plugin
 - To use superlu you will need to execute in the root directory of your `ug4` installation
 ```
 ../ughub/ughub install SuperLU6